3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 #### BIOS

-Our solution is fully open-source, so we also use such firmware (BIOS) - **coreboot**.
+Our solution is open-source, so we also use such firmware (BIOS) - **coreboot**.
 Also, as we are maintainers of coreboot for PC Engines platforms, we use [this](https://github.com/pcengines/coreboot/tree/pcengines_trenchboot_4.11.x)